Bayesian Optimization in a Billion Dimensions via Random Embeddings: Conclusion

 \section{Conclusion}

 We have demonstrated that it is possible to use random embeddings in Bayesian optimization to optimize functions of extremely high extrinsic dimensionality $D$ provided that they have low intrinsic dimensionality $d_e$.
-Our resulting REMBO algorithm is coordinate independent and has provable regret bounds that are independent of the extrinsic dimensionality $D$.
-Moreover, it only requires a simple modification of the original Bayesian optimization algorithm; namely multiplication by a random matrix.
-We confirmed REMBO's independence of $D$ empirically by optimizing low-dimensional functions embedded in previously untenable extrinsic dimensionalities of up to $1$ billion.
+Moreover, our resulting REMBO algorithm is coordinate independent and it only requires a simple modification of the original Bayesian optimization algorithm; namely multiplication by a random matrix.
+We proved REMBO's independence of $D$ theoretically and empirically validated it by optimizing low-dimensional functions embedded in previously untenable extrinsic dimensionalities of up to $1$ billion.
+We also theoretically and empirically showed REMBO's rotational invariance.
 Finally, we demonstrated that REMBO achieves state-of-the-art performance for optimizing the 47 discrete parameters of a popular mixed integer programming solver, thereby providing further evidence for the observation (already put forward by Bergstra, Hutter and colleagues) that, for many problems of great practical interest, the number of important dimensions indeed appears to be much lower than their extrinsic dimensionality.

+We note that the central idea of our work -- using an otherwise unmodified optimization procedure in a randomly embedded space -- in principle could be applied to arbitrary optimization procedures.
+Evaluating the effciency of this technique for other procedures is an interesting topic for future work.